data-science-ml/probability-distribution-questions/README.md

 - P(less than 6 will be broken per hour) = ?
 - What are the first 4 moments of the distribution?
 - Plot the distribution.

+### 4

+*You are given a data file, sqft.csv, that contains the area in square feet from a randomly selected houses in the United States*
+- P(a house will contain 830 +/- 25 sqft)
+- P(a house will have more than 3000 sqft)
+- P(a house will have less that 275 sqft)